 Almost every system administrator is overwhelmed with the amount of work and activities.
 While this puts them under some stress, it will also increase the risk that “less important” things like installing patches are forgotten.
-Cleaning up a system after intrusion, or having to install it (again) is usually a waste of time.
-Therefore we suggest to move from reactive mode to be more proactive.
+Cleaning up a system after an intrusion, or having to install it (again) is usually a waste of time.
+Switch from being reactive to a more proactive approach.
 Implement continuous audits, automate controls and use best practices.
 To secure a Linux system and keep it secure, focus on the right combination of hardening and auditing.
 This magic combination will be a powerful tool against evildoers.

 - Perform system health scans (auditing, vulnerability scanning, performance checking)

 - Implement manual checks (focus on one item each time)

 With so many things to do in a day, it is easy to forget about security.
 Fortunately, there are a lot of open source tools available that can assist.
 Let’s say you have a website and use an SSL certificate.
 There is a security tool available for most parts of the system and its software.
 So be creative and find a tool for every aspect that you can think of.
 Don’t know where to start?
 This top 100 of security tools might give you some inspiration.